Is a PVC Dildo Safe [Why You Should Avoid It]

 “Studies have found some jelly and PVC toys contain added toxic chemicals called phthalates, which are added to rubber to make it flexible.
 Phthalates suck: They can leak out of toys, affecting the hormone balance of your body and your reproductive functions.
 They’ve been linked to breast cancer by breast cancer charities, and to asthma by a Norwegian research team.
 And the fact some variants are banned in the US for use in children’s toys should make you wonder what the hell they’re doing in sex toys at all, given that the US Environmental Protection Agency has designated them a toxic chemical.”

-Sterility, Birth Defects and Cancer, Oh My!
+Sterility, Birth Defects, and Cancer, Oh My!

-And if that doesn’t scare you, some countries have banned the use of PVC in various products as it’s a known carcinogen that can cause sterility, birth defects and cancer, oh my!
+And if that doesn’t scare you, some countries have banned the use of PVC in various products as it’s a known carcinogen that can cause sterility, birth defects, and cancer, oh my!
 Just check out this quote from popular Medium Writer, Buzz and Blossom:

 “Vinyl chloride is on the Government of Canada’s Toxic Substances List.
 It is used in the production of PVC (polyvinyl chloride) and is a known carcinogen (causes cancer) with no safe exposure levels (Government of Canada, 2016).
-PVC use has been restricted in the production of children’s toys in Canada, as the plastic contains phthalates and certain phthalates “may cause reproductive and developmental abnormalities in young children when soft vinyl products containing phthalates are sucked or chewed for extended periods” (Government of Canada, 2014)”
+PVC use has been restricted in the production of children’s toys in Canada, as the plastic contains phthalates, and certain phthalates “may cause reproductive and developmental abnormalities in young children when soft vinyl products containing phthalates are sucked or chewed for extended periods” (Government of Canada, 2014)”

 Doesn’t that make you want to run right out and buy a PVC dildo?
 Makes my V hurt just thinking about it!